 Here are some pointers on opening those doors.

 Tell them about arts and culture

-Expose kids to the arts, culture and beauty whenever possible will help them to grow to appreciate and recognize same.
+Expose kids to the arts, culture, and beauty whenever possible will help them to grow to appreciate and recognize the same.
 Organize short visits to the local art gallery, museum, library and view various types of art.
-Try to arrange trips to see plays or musical performances, simply play different types of music at the day care and get the kids moving and dancing.
+Try to arrange trips to see plays or musical performances, simply play different types of music at the daycare and get the kids moving and dancing.

 Encourage Creativity in all activities

 Encourage creativity in cooking activities, playing with sand or water, arrange nature walks and point out the natural beauty that exists all around us.
 Read and encourage reading.
 Have a vibrant lively storytime involving made-up stories that ramble and grow thus leading into miniature dramatic plays.
 Anything goes.